By using this site, you agree to the Privacy Policy and Terms of Use.

 • What factors beyond efficacy influence regulatory decisions?

-Regulatory agencies worldwide are delivering conflicting assessments of novel Alzheimer’s disease treatments, creating a complex landscape of hope and uncertainty for millions of patients and families.
-The Lancet’s world report by Nayanah Siva examines the divergent regulatory pathways that have emerged as new treatments promise to slow cognitive decline but face scrutiny over their clinical significance and cost-effectiveness.
+Regulatory agencies worldwide are delivering conflicting assessments of novel Alzheimer’s disease treatments, creating a complex landscape of hope and uncertainty for millions of patients and families, according to The Lancet’s world report by Nayanah Siva, which examines the divergent regulatory pathways that have emerged as new treatments promise to slow cognitive decline but face scrutiny over their clinical significance and cost-effectiveness.

 Key takeaways